MikeMaximus/gbm/GBM/readme.txt

 - Added the ability to backup or restore saves for the last played, selected or currently monitored game by using global hotkeys.
 	- This allows you to quickly backup or restore your save(s) without the need to switch to GBM.
-	- This feature is disabled by default, it can be configured in Settings -> Global Hotkeys.
+	- This feature is disabled by default, it can be configured in "Settings -> Global Hotkeys" and "Settings -> Backup and Restore".
 	- This feature is not available in Linux.
 - Added unique "Success" or "Failure" audio that will play when a backup or restore is triggered from a hotkey.